andrew-edwards/fitting-size-spectra/README.md

 **code/recommend/** - recommended likelihood calculations and resulting plots of data and fitted size spectrum (Figure 6).

-# Creating new branch 're-run' to re-run code (Andy's notes - please ignore)
+# Creating new branch 're-run' to re-run code (Andy's notes - please ignore); this is master branch

 Manually re-running fitting3rep.r and the randomly generated numbers are shifted along by 1.
 Though I'd figured that all out last year in seedTest/ but want to re-run code here and save the .Rdata files, because the currently saved ones give shifted random numbers to what I get from re-running the code.
 I thought it was a n R version issue, but don't think so.
 So about to create new branch and then re-run in that, recreate the .pdf of the paper (having saved a version), and compare figures.
 Expect figures won't change at all, I know that LCD number changes slightly (not important, but want it to agree with simulations from code).
 Manually checking numbers in the manuscript.